Esoteric Buddhism

 like Jesus, which helped him

-to morally treat other people.
+to treat other people morally.
 He made miracles like turning tiny

-quantities of tea into amounts and instantaneously appearing at locations
+quantities of tea into large amounts and instantaneously appearing

 He made outstanding poetic